Careers at Northgate High School

 Information for Staff

-The primary role of the Careers team at Northgate is to support pupils to plan their careers, make informed choices and develop their opportunities in further and higher education and develop their employability skills and opportunities with apprenticeships.
-We work with pupils throughout their time at the school and ask that you encourage pupils to seek help from us when they need support.
+The primary role of the Careers team at Northgate is to support students to plan their careers, make informed choices and develop their opportunities in further and higher education and develop their employability skills and opportunities with apprenticeships.
+We work with students throughout their time at the school and ask that you encourage students to seek help from us when they need support.